How to Upcycle an Antique Piano Bench

 - Fold the fabric up over the seat tucking under the raw edges.
 Keeping the fabric taunt, staple it to the underside of the piano seat.
 Stapling in four, evenly-spaced points of contact helps secure the fabric more evenly.
 Go back and staple between your four points to finish the job.

 - Use a hot glue gun to secure the fringe and decoration.
 Again, patience is key.
 Go slow and use plenty of glue for good adherence.

 The claw and ball feet had several decades of patina and dirt on them!
 We could have left them that way, they looked old and interesting, but let’s clean them up.

 Take your metal polish (we used Brasso) and toothbrush or scrubber to scrub the metal on your dragon feet.
 Use a cotton cloth to wipe away the grime for the finishing shine.

 Thank you to BentWoods Studio professional upcyclers Alice and Jerry Goble for unveiling the creative process of refreshing old furniture into beautiful new pieces.

 Feeling inspired?
-Get started on your own DIY projects by checking out the current furniture selections at our five metro Denver ReStore locations!
+Get started on your own DIY projects by checking out the current furniture selections at our metro Denver ReStore locations!